JefiPIC: A 3-D Full Electromagnetic Particle-in-Cell Simulator Based on Jefimenko's Equations on GPU: Computational Model and Results

-Figure \ref{fig:Comparison-of-y-direction-1} exhibits the $y$-direction electric fields at point $(i=1,j=50,k=55)$ in JefiPIC and at point $(i=2,j=50,k=55)$ in UNIPIC for detail.
-The electric fields of the two simulations differ in three aspects: a) JefiPIC's field experiences a little earlier peak time, b) the pulse width of JefiPIC's field is larger, and c) JefiPIC's field peak partly exceeds that of the UNIPIC.
-Therefore, the fields calculated via integral equations effectively accelerate particles over a longer duration, leading to a wider particle distribution and an earlier peak time of electric fields.
+Figure \ref{fig:Comparison-of-y-direction-1} exhibits the y-direction electric fields at point $(i=0,j=50,k=55)$ in JefiPIC and at point $(i=1,j=50,k=55)$ in UNIPIC for detail.
+The electric fields of the two simulations match with each other in the respect of peak value and peak time, but differ in two aspects: a) the pulse width of JefiPIC's field is larger, and b) JefiPIC's trailing edge field changes to positive due to the charge separation.
 Besides, JefiPIC shows a significantly smoother electric field profile in comparison to UNIPIC.

-Thus, in the aspect of charge conservation, the integral method provides a natural advantage in terms of accuracy and simplicity.
+Thus, in the aspect of charge conservation, the integral method provides a natural advantage in terms of accuracy and simplicity over the difference method in PIC, despite the fact that the difference-PIC has already incorporated the necessary Langdon-Marder amendment algorithms.

 We also compared the computational performance of the two codes.
-UNIPIC was run on a workstation with Intel Xeon Processor E7450 CPU across 200 threads, and it took over 6 hours to complete the calculations.
+UNIPIC was run on a workstation with Intel Xeon Processor E5-2650 v4 CPU across 200 threads, and it took over 6 hours to complete the calculations.
 In contrast, using a larger time step, JefiPIC completed the computations within only half an hour on a single GPU A100 card, achieving over 90\% time-saving benefits.